Market and Economics

 To address this, the First Sale Doctrine (also see the Justice Department's explanation) places a limitation on the list of exclusive rights listed in Section 106.
 The first sale doctrine, made precedent in the early 20th century and then codified into law in 1976, allows you, I, or a library to buy a physical copy of a work (a book, a DVD, a painting, etc.) and own that specific copy.
 The first sale doctrine does not grant reproduction rights, as listed in Section 106 of the 1976 copyright law, but it does allow anyone to distribute the singular, physical representation or embodiment of the work that they have purchased.
 The first sale doctrine is why libraries were able to thrive throughout the 20th century, lend material, and preserve it.
 More mundanely, it's also why I can buy a book at a bookstore and later give the book away or sell it to someone when I'm done with it.

 The digital medium makes things messier, as it tends to do.
 There are two big reasons for this.
 First, digital works are not subject to the same distribution constraints as physical works are, and the first sale doctrine is about distribution rights and not reproduction rights.
 If I have a physical copy of some book and give you my copy of that book, then I no longer have that copy.
-However, if I have a copy of a digital file, then as we all know, it is relatively trivial to share that file without losing access to my own copy.
+However, if I have a copy of a digital file, then as we all know, it is trivial to share that file without losing access to my own copy.
 Since digital works can be copied and distributed without losing access to the copies or to the original, the First Sale Doctrine does not necessarily apply to digital copies.
 Consequently, in the digital space, there are fewer limitations Section 106, and this includes on lending.

-Second, many digital works are like software, or at least, they are intertwined with the software and hardware needed to display them.
+Second, digital works are like software, or at least, they are intertwined with the software and hardware needed to display them.
 This is true for all kinds of documents, like HTML pages, which need a web browser or a text editor to read them; or audio files, which need a media player to listen to them.
 But consider ebooks as an example.
 Whether a printed book is as small as a quarto or as large as a folio, whether it is all text, whether it includes images, or whether it has pop-ups makes no difference to its basic distribution potential and ergo its copyright status.
 These physical works are self-contained.
 Ebooks arrive in all shapes and sizes, too.
-Project Gutenberg distributes public domain ebooks in various file formats that include plain text documents, that have no presentation markup (bold, italics, etc.), HTML documents with markup, XML documents like EPUB, and then also PDFs and others.
+Project Gutenberg distributes public domain ebooks in multiple file formats that include plain text documents, that have no presentation markup (bold, italics, etc.), HTML documents with markup, XML documents like EPUB, and then also PDFs and others.
 Recently, they started using AI to convert their books to audiobooks.
 Why so many file formats?
 Text is text, right?
 In the print space, a book is simply text printed on pages of paper, even if it is sometimes printed on different sized pages or uses different type settings.
-But these various markups exist because they each offer presentational advantages that are tied to specific pieces of software and hardware.
-This makes them unlike the various formats used for printed books.
+But these markups exist because they each offer presentational advantages that are tied to specific pieces of software and hardware.
+This makes them unlike the formats used for printed books.

 Ebooks are also complicated by proprietary, encrypted file formats, like the ones that Amazon uses for Kindles (other e-reader and other stores also), or the popular MP3 file format for audio recordings that only recently became patent free.
 While file formats like these may not be necessarily counted as software, depending on how we define software, it is certainly true that file formats and the specific software applications that display or play them are intertwined.
 If you are old enough, you may remember the headaches caused with files created as .doc files in early version of Microsoft Word.
 These files would later failed to display properly in a future Microsoft Word version or in some other word document software or on some other operating system.
 WordPerfect 5.1 was a popular word processing applications in the 1990s, and it's not clear if files created with that application, or other popular word processing applications at that time, would open today, at least without intervention.
 In short, these complexities introduce obstacles to the first sale doctrine and raise other copyright issues because of the connection to software, which is also often copyrighted.